 Chicago is an emerging technology hub in USA, and its growing market is attracting top companies around the world to exploit the growth opportunities prevailing in this city.
 The availability of resources and the supporting technology environment of this city have encouraged Chicago-based firms to invest in Big Data tools like Spark and Scala.
 Hence, the number of job opportunities for Spark and Scala professionals is increasing in this market.

-Introducing Scala and deployment of Scala for Big Data applications and Apache Spark analytics, Scala REPL, Lazy Values, Control Structures in Scala, Directed Acyclic Graph (DAG), First Spark Application Using SBT/Eclipse, Spark Web UI, Spark in Hadoop Ecosystem.
+Introducing Scala, deployment of Scala for Big Data applications and Apache Spark analytics, Scala REPL, Lazy Values, Control Structures in Scala, Directed Acyclic Graph (DAG), First Spark Application Using SBT/Eclipse, Spark Web UI and Spark in Hadoop Ecosystem.

 The importance of Scala, the concept of REPL (Read Evaluate Print Loop), deep dive into Scala pattern matching, type interface, higher-order function, currying, traits, application space and Scala for data analysis